 “Sierra Burgess Is a Loser” had the chance to be a great love story — if only it didn’t focus on romance.

 Sierra Burgess (Shannon Purser) prides herself on being the only teenage girl not obsessed with her appearance.
 She’s smart, confident and too focused on making her college application stand out to be bothered by her school’s resident popular girl, Veronica (Kristine Froseth), and her mean comments.
-However, when Jamey (Nick Centineo), a cute football player, starts texting her thinking she’s Veronica, she comes to find she’s not as secure in herself as she thought.
+However, when Jamey (Noah Centineo), a cute football player, starts texting her thinking she’s Veronica, she comes to find she’s not as secure in herself as she thought.
 This leads to Sierra and Veronica striking a deal that’s mutually beneficial and destined for disaster from the start.

 The film, a Netflix original directed by Ian Samuels, is crowded with ’80s-style young adult romance cliches and plays out exactly the way anyone who’s seen a John Hughes movie would expect.
 The central romance between Sierra, a bookish and conventionally unattractive girl, and Jamey, a jock with a heart of gold, feels dull and outdated even with the use of modern technology.
 Even though Sierra’s self-confidence in spite of her social outcast identity is refreshing, this trait is short-lived, and her character quickly becomes just another girl who won’t believe she’s good enough until a boy tells her so.
 The stereotypes of Sierra and Jamey’s characters become even harder to ignore as the film does little to develop their romantic connection.
 Like many stories centered on young romance, the film gives little justification for their feelings toward each other, which makes it hard to invest in their relationship.